Philip Burton (theatre director): Later career

 Burton left Port Talbot Secondary school in 1945, perhaps disappointed that he was not appointed to the headship of the school.
 He was by now an experienced scriptwriter and actor on both the stage and the radio, and had also gained experience in radio production when he was called upon to help the ailing T. Rowland Hughes in the studio.
 It came as no surprise when he succeeded Hughes as a features producer within an expanding Wales Region for the BBC.
 In 1947 he produced Dylan Thomas' radio feature on Swansea, Return Journey.
 He then worked closely with Thomas on the first half of a work initially titled The Town that was Mad.
 The play would eventually become Thomas' masterpiece, Under Milk Wood.

 Philip Burton left the BBC in Wales in 1949 when he was promoted to Chief Instructor at the BBC Staff Training School in London.
 The following year, he was appointed to the Welsh committee of the Arts Council.

 He resigned from the BBC in 1952 to become a freelancer.
 One of his first contracts was to write the first twelve episodes of The Appleyards, the first ever soap opera on BBC television.
 Freelancing also gave Burton more time for return trips to America.

 In 1954, the year after Dylan Thomas' death, the first British production of Under Milk Wood was performed, on BBC Radio.
 Richard Burton took the lead as First Voice, Philip Burton took the role of the Reverend Eli Jenkins and Sybil Williams (Richard Burton's wife) played Myfanwy Price.

 Later that year, Burton moved to New York City, where he helped establish the American Musical and Dramatic Academy and became its first director.
 He also set up a touring company, the Philip Burton Drama Quartet.
 Burton soon became a popular figure on the American lecture circuit, and published two books on Shakespeare, The Sole Voice: Character Portraits from Shakespeare and You, My Brother.

 Burton was gay and had at least one long term relationship while in the US.
 Burton had become an American citizen in 1964, and in the 1970s went to live in Key West, Florida, where he continued his programme of talks and lectures, as well as taking an active part in Key West community activities.
 He died in Haines City, Florida on the 28 January 1995.

+In 2025 Angela V John published a biography of Burton "Behind the Scenes" for Parthian Books.

-On 10 November 2025, the centenary of the birth of Richard Burton, a blue plaque was at the Port Talbot house where the Burtons lived.
+On 10 November 2025, the centenary of the birth of Richard Burton, a blue plaque was unveiled at the Port Talbot house where the Burtons lived.